 - Demonstrate knowledge of questions of deviance and social control

-To assess this, we ask you to motivate how your courses cover the above.
-For both categories, we require 15 ECTS as sufficient knowledge.
-For this we use the average standard of our partner universities, being 1 ECTS for approximately 25 study hours.
-Please motivate your own courses/ECTS and send us your motivation on how the courses meet the criteria on deviance and social control and research criteria.
-For the latter, make a distinction between qualitative and quantitative courses.
+To assess this, we ask you to motivate how your prior education cover the above.
+Motivate how the courses meet the criteria on deviance and social control.
+Motivate your knowledge on research methods with a distinction between qualitative and quantitative courses.

 All students wishing to apply for the IMARC Programme must show evidence of proficiency in English.
 This should take the form of:

 - a minimum IELTS (International English Testing System; https://www.ielts.org/) a minimum score of 7.0 overall with a minimum of 6.5 in each component or